AlecM33/mlb-gameday-bot/README.md

 selects a team to follow, and the bot configures commands automatically for that team.
 A server can then subscribe channels to live Gameday reporting, and the bot will automatically detect and report live games for the team.

-When running, the bot periodically polls for games in a 48-hour window centered on the current date for each unique team currently subscribed across servers.
+When running, the bot periodically polls for games in a 48-hour window centered on the current date, for each unique team currently subscribed across servers.
 Whichever game is closest in time is considered the "current" game for that team, and will be the game for which many commands return data.
 If a game is live, the bot subscribes to its MLB.com Gameday live feed, and reports events to any subscribed Discord channels from servers that are following that team.